danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 ---
 layout: post
-title: 'Realtime Django Part 4: Building a Chat application RabbitMQ and uWSGI websockets (Plug the Vue frontend to the django API)'
+title: 'Realtime Django Part 4: Build a Chat application with django, RabbitMQ and Vue.js (Plug the Vue frontend to the django API)'
 date: 2018-01-10T18:45:12+07:00
 ---

-In part 3, we saw how we could Leverage django rest framework to build an API for our chat app, In this part we're going to connect our Vue frontend to the `API` we built.
+In part 3, we saw how we could Leverage django rest framework to build an API for our chat app, In this part we're going to build the Chat UI and connect it to the `API` we built earlier.
 At the end of the part we should have a complete chat application with a URL that we can share to friends we want to chat with.

 If that excites you buckle up, shift into high gear and let's go!

 ### UI/UX of the Chat Screen

 Slow down a little!
 Before you depart at light speed, let's have a little discussion on the UI/UX of the Chat screen.

 <img />